sijuswamy/KTU-Maths-Updation/GAMAT201.md

 ----
 # Module- 3: Inner product space and its derivable-Introducing the concept of distance into vector space

->Length and dot product in R^n – Norm, Length, distance, dot product, Angle , Inner product space, Orthogonal projection, Orthogonal and orthonormal sets , The least squares problem, Orthogonal Subspaces.
+>Length and dot product in $R^n $– Norm, Length, distance, dot product, Angle, Inner product space, Orthogonal projection, Orthogonal and orthonormal sets, The least squares problem, Orthogonal Subspaces.

 - Define the operator inner product as extension of dot product and define distance in terms of inner product.
 - Definition of norm and normed space.